 American composer, conductor and liturgical musician Philip Spaeth is a native of New York’s Adirondack and Greater Capital-Saratoga Region and began his musical pursuits at the age of six studying piano with beloved Sacandaga Valley musician and artist Anne Miller.
 His love of the piano drew him to study voice with Margaret Roosa, French horn with Patrice Malatestinic, and then studies at the Crane School of Music where he received his Bachelor of Music in Composition and a Performer’s Certificate in French horn.
 At Crane, Philip studied horn with John Ericson, conducting with Timothy Topolewski, and composition with David Heinick and Paul Steinberg.
+Philip received his Master of Music in Sacred Music at Westminster Choir College of Rider University, studying with celebrated choral conductor James Jordan, composers-conductors Tom Shelton and Steven Pilkington, voice pedagogue Christopher Arneson, and musicologists Christian Carey and Sharon Mirchandani.
 Philip now follows his passions through music ministry and as a composer of liturgical, choral, and chamber music.
-A life-long learner, Philip is currently working toward his MM in Sacred Music at Westminster Choir College of Rider University, studying with such notable teachers as James Jordan, Tom Shelton, Steven Pilkington, and Christopher Arneson.